abdinaser49/Real-State/README.md

 The RealState project is designed to help users manage real estate properties efficiently.
 It provides features for listing properties, managing property details, and tracking property transactions.

+## Demo

+Check out the live demo of the RealState project [here](https://moha-real-state.netlify.app).

 ## Features

 - Add and manage property listings